AQUAS-mission/aquas-sensor-buoy/aquas-sensor-buoy-esp32/README.md

 ### 3. Upload Code

 -   Upload the `aquas-sensor-buoy-esp32.ino` file
--   The ESP32 will automatically create the CSV file on first run
+-   The ESP32 will automatically create the CSV file on the SD card on first run

 ### 4. Monitor Output